ziadoz/awesome-php/README.md

 * [Slim Skeleton](https://github.com/codeguy/Slim-Skeleton) - A skeleton for Slim.
 * [Slim View](https://github.com/codeguy/Slim-Views) - A collection of custom views for Slim.
 * [Slim Middleware](https://github.com/codeguy/Slim-Middleware) - A collection of custom middleware for Slim.

+## Object-oriented PHP

+* [Phred](https://github.com/nazariyg/Phred) - An extension that transforms PHP into a consistent, fully object-oriented coding standard with Unicode support.

 ## Templating
 *Libraries and tools for templating and lexing.*